Tools and Services: Traffic Volume Linkage Tool

 The service in the previous version of the tool calculated traffic metrics using the CalTrans Highway Performance Monitoring System (HPMS) data in California for 2004.

 The new traffic linkage tool will be available in 2017.
 In the meantime, you can use CEHTP’s custom data services to request data.
 The new tool will use an updated traffic dataset that is more extensive and accurate (see What traffic data services are you providing in the meantime?).
-It will also provide the same metrics as the previous tool, including:
+It will also provide the same metrics for any given point as the previous tool, including:

-· Gauss- and length-adjusted traffic volume of highest segment within buffer (vehicle-km/hr)
+- hu: Unadjusted traffic volume of highest segment within buffer (vehicles/day*)

-· Unadjusted traffic volume of highest segment within buffer (vehicles/day*)
+- nl: Length-adjusted traffic volume of nearest segment within buffer (vehicle-km/hr)

-· Gauss-adjusted traffic volume of nearest segment within buffer (vehicles/day*)
+hgl: Gauss- and length-adjusted traffic volume of highest segment within buffer (vehicle-km/hr)

 **ccw = counterclockwise